pranavmanivannan/librarian/README.md

 ## How it works:
 1) Call the `build` function for each exchange implementing the `Exchange` trait.
 This will create two tasks of the type `tokio::task::JoinHandle`.
 2) One of these tasks will subscribe the `Listener` for the exchange to all necessary endpoints and symbols.
 This task will also contain an `UnboundedReceiver` to send the parsed messages over a `mpsc::channel`.
-3) The other task will repeatedly poll an `UnboundedReceiver` for `DataPackets` and will send this data to a `Buffer` where it is sorted into multiple vectors depending on the type of data.
+3) The other task will repeatedly poll an `UnboundedReceiver` for `DataPackets` and will push this data to the correct `Buffer` depending on the type of data (e.g., snapshot or incremental).
-4) Once a `Buffer` is full, the `Buffer` will send all data inside to InfluxDB and clear itself, allowing for more messages to be stored.
+4) Once a `Buffer` is full, that `Buffer` will send all data inside to InfluxDB and clear itself, allowing for more data packets to be stored.

 ## Implementation Details
 - Each exchange (Huobi, Binance, ByBit, etc.) should only have one corresponding exchange file implementing `Exchange`.